rehanvdm/cdk-express-pipeline-github-diff/README.md

 ## FAQ

 ### What happens if I have a big diff and it exceeds the GitHub comment size limit?

 The diff will be truncated, 260kb is a lot of space and most will not have this issue.
 However, if you do hit the limit, the action will still update the pull request description up to the limit and indicate it was truncated.
 The full diff will still be available in the action summary and you can always find it in the action logs.

 ### Why not places the diff in a comment(s)?

 Placing comments creates a lot of noise and can clutter the pull request discussion, especially when doing many parallel diffs where each diff is a comment.
 Instead, this action updates the pull request description and action summary with the diff, providing a cleaner and more organized view of changes.
-Accepting the limit of 260kb description is a trade-off for a cleaner PR experience.
+Accepting the 260KB description limit is a trade-off for a cleaner PR experience.

 ## Credits